spatie/laravel-permission/docs/basic-usage/super-admin.md

 Alternatively you might want to move the Super Admin check to the `Gate::after` phase instead, particularly if your Super Admin shouldn't be allowed to do things your app doesn't want "anyone" to do, such as writing more than 1 review, or bypassing unsubscribe rules, etc.

 The following code snippet is inspired from [Freek's blog article](https://freek.dev/1325-when-to-use-gateafter-in-laravel) where this topic is discussed further.
+You can also consult the [Laravel Docs on gate interceptions](https://laravel.com/docs/master/authorization#intercepting-gate-checks)

 ```php
 // somewhere in a service provider